Home News UBS Predicts Openreach to Lose 800k UK Broadband Lines in 2025

 Uncertain Market Outlook

-The UK broadband market is in a state of flux as the national FTTP rollout passes the midway point.
-Virgin Media O2 plans to open its XGS-PON network to wholesale in the near future, potentially giving Openreach a run for its money, especially once XGS-PON upgrades finish in 2028.
+The UK broadband market is in a state of flux as the national FTTP rollout passes the midway point. virgin Media O2 plans to open its XGS-PON network to wholesale in the near future, potentially giving Openreach a run for its money, especially once XGS-PON upgrades finish in 2028.

 “The next few years will be critical,” said Jackson.
 “Openreach needs to stay focused, move quickly and be willing to compete on price in strategic areas.
 But the big question is whether the altnets can sustain their early momentum as buildout gets harder and more expensive.”